Writing the Code for a PIDSubsystem¶

 Setting the PID Constants¶

 Make sure the Elevator PID subsystem has been created in the RobotBuilder.
-In the case of our elevator we use a proportional constant of 6.0 and 0 for the I and D terms.
 Once it’s all set, generate Java/C++ code for the project using the Export menu or the Java/C++ toolbar menu.

 Add Constants for Elevator Preset Positions¶

 To make it easier to drive the elevator to preset positions, we added preset positions for the bottom, stow, and table height.
 Then the elevator is set to the STOW position by setting the PID setpoint and the PID controller is enabled.
 This will cause the elevator to move to the stowed position when the robot is enabled.

 Adding the Constants to the Header File (C++ Only)¶

 Return PID Input Values¶

 returnPIDInput() method is used to set the value of the sensor that is providing the feedback for the PID controller.
 In this case, the code is automatically generated and returns the potentiometer raw analog input value (a number that ranges from 0-1023).
 In our case we would like the PID controller to be based on the average voltage read by the analog input for the potentiometer, not the raw value.